Sanjida Preeti

-Sanjida Preeti is a Bangladeshi actress, model, dancer, make-up artist & set designer etc. She was born in Dhaka, Bangladesh.
+Sanjida Preeti is a Dhallywood Bangladeshi actress, model, and dancer.
+She was born in Dhaka, Bangladesh.

 Personal life

 Preeti is the youngest among five siblings.
 She married Jibran in 2014.
-He is cousin of film hero Nayeem.
+She is the cousin of film hero Nayeem.

 Career

 Preeti started her acting career through the theater and later acted in Sporsher Baire, Kachher Manush, Doll's House, Poush Faguner Pala and single drama such as Nil Ushnotai Kadi, Ebong Bonolata Sen, Drishti Dan in television.
 She is an actor in Prachyanat Natok theatre group and has acted in Koinna, Punorjonmo, etc.